🗺️

 I’ve founded three businesses here:

-This guide exists because I had to figure all of this out the hard way.
+As the oldest sibling coming of age in the early internet era, I had to figure a lot of this out the hard way.
 There was no clear roadmap, no central hub of resources.
 Just a lot of digging, cold emails, and showing up.
-Now, I want to share what I’ve learned to make the path easier for the next generation of dreamers and doers.

 People often overlook NH.
-But beneath the quiet exterior, it’s brimming with ambition, creativity, and good-hearted builders.
+But beneath the unsuspecting exterior, it’s brimming with ambition, creativity, and good-hearted builders.
 This guide is a tribute to that spirit—a living, growing resource for anyone eager to build something meaningful here.

 🔹 How to Use This Guide